 The 2019/9/12 issue of Famitsu includes an interview with director Taura Takahisa, supervisor Kamiya Hideki, and producer Nishimura Eiji regarding Platinum Games’ latest release, Astral Chain for the Nintendo Switch.

 The interviewer asks about how the Astral Chain project started.
-Taura says that it began with Platinum Games’ Inaba Atsushi asked if he had any ideas and he submitted a proposal.
+Taura says that it began with Platinum Games’ Inaba Atsushi asking if he had any ideas, and he submitted a proposal.
 This was before development started on NieR: Automata, and they ended up using leftover resources and materials to make a working prototype over a month with a team of 3-4 people.
-The setting of the game at this point was completely different, featuring a middle ages European sword and sorcery world.
+The setting of the game at this point was completely different, featuring a middle ages-styled European sword and sorcery world.

 After that they were invited to work with Nintendo, and started considering coming up with a hook for a new IP.
 Taura himself wanted to stick with a fantasy setting, and kept sending Nintendo new proposals, but they could not settle on one, but when he changed the direction completely to a science fiction setting, they liked it.
 Counting the initial work as a small team, they spent a total of five years working on the game.

 Taura is asked about the setting and plot of the game, and he says that he came up with the base ideas and then worked on it with game designer Naka Akiteru and art director Kimura Hajime.
 A Nintendo staff member with expertise at plot writing also helped out, exchanging opinions with them and writing parts.
 The story went through a lot of changes, with the two player characters not originally being twins, and Max not being their father.